rfflearn_logo

 Setting Up

-Author recommend to install the latest version of these above packages because later version tend to be stable and show better performance.
+The author recommends installing the latest version of these above packages because later version tend to be stable and shows better performance.
 See requirements.txt if you need detail information of the package versions.

 Quick Start